IBM/microsvcengineering/README.md

 - Kafka Dashboard

 When Grafana is started for the first time - create a new prometheus datasource with name `prometheus` and URL `http://prometheus:9090` (if using the same docker-compose provided in `${BASE_DIR}/docker`).
 And start importing the dashboard's json files.

+# Notes
+This repo was opensourced in May 2020.